b-lukaszuk/RJ_BS_eng/contents/statistics_intro.md

 # Statistics - introduction {#sec:statistics_intro}

-OK, once we got some Julia basics under our belts, now it is time to get familiar with statistics.
+OK, once we got some Julia basics under our belts, it is time to get familiar with statistics.

 First of all, what is statistics anyway?